 An unknown number of ALIEN prototype figures were made at Kenner.
 No one knows where they all are now.
 They’re in the hands of collectors, enthusiasts, artists, former employees of the long defunct company; and many other people.
 It is the goal of this section of HIDEOUS PLASTIC to document as many as possible, provide some information about them and appreciate the significant role they play in the development of ALIEN action figures we all love.

 If you have any photos and wish to contribute to this growing gallery of fascinating content, please contact me.
-Currently I am only documenting Kenner (General Mills/Tonka/Hasbro) ALIEN prototype items produced between 1979 and 2001.
+Currently I am only documenting Kenner (General Mills/Tonka/Hasbro) ALIEN prototype items produced between 1979 and 2001 but intend to go beyond that.
 I will credit all contributions to the owners of images; or if preferred, I will respect your preference to remain anonymous.

 At this point, I am looking to fill in some voids, especially any images of prototypes of the original 1979 Kenner ALIEN action figure and anything from the 1990s.
 Any assistance in this regard would be terrific!